Meet the Faculty and Staff

 Dr. Joseph F. Lynch is a licensed psychologist who joined the MU faculty in 1992.
 Dr. Lynch received his B.A. in Psychology from Villanova University in 1983, his M.S. in Counseling Psychology from Radford University in 1985 and his Ph.D. in Counselor Education from the University of Virginia in 1989.
 His special areas of interest include stress management, relationship issues, depression and self-esteem.

 Dr. Daniel O'Neill is a licensed psychologist who joined the MU faculty in the spring of 2000.
 He received his B.A. in Psychology from Haverford College in 1978, and his Psy.D. from Hahnemann University in 1986.
 He is also a Certified School Psychologist.
 His special areas of interest include depression, adult development, family relationships and anxiety disorders.

 Dr. Kendra J. Saunders is a licensed psychologist who joined the MU faculty in the fall of 2002.
 She received her B.S. in Psychology from the University of Illinois in 1996, her M.A. in Counseling Psychology (1999) and Ph.D. in Psychology from Texas Tech University in August, 2002.
 Her special areas of interest and skills include, but are not limited to, women's issues, eating disorders and body image, interpersonal relationship issues, and working with the gay, lesbian and transgender population.

-TaLisa Ramos is currently in her last year of Millersville University's Masters in Social Work Program.
-She graduated from Elizabethtown College in 2007 with her Bachelors in Social Work and currently works as a Social Worker at a local behavioral health hospital.
-Her areas of interests include mental health, trauma, diversity, and social justice.
+Lindsay Mays is currently in her first year of Millersville University's Masters in Social Work Program.
+She graduated from Bloomsburg University in 2014 with her Bachelors in Psychology and currently interns at The Gatehouse for Women.
+Her areas of interests include mental health, addictions, diversity, and women's issues.